yramachers/SensitivityModule/README.md

 $ cmake -DCMAKE_PREFIX_PATH=<pathtoyourfalaiseinstall> ..
 ...
 $ make
+...
+...
+If you are developing the module, you can test it by doing ...
+$ make test
 ```

 The build will create the `libSensitivityModule` shared library plus the example `flreconstruct` pipeline